animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-A {data-store-name} Manager is another peer member or node in the cluster that is responsible for cluster "management".
+A GemFire Manager is another peer member or node in the cluster that is responsible for cluster "management".
 Management involves creating `Regions`, `Indexes`, `DiskStores`, among other things, along with monitoring the runtime operations and behavior of the